FAQs

 About the team

 Vicki is a leading campaigner for children’s digital rights.
-She is the founder and CEO of The Parent Zone, which specialises in understanding the impact of online services/digital technologies on families and children.
+She is the founder and CEO of Parent Zone, which specialises in understanding the impact of online services/digital technologies on families and children.

 Parent Zone’s work includes advising on government policy and commissioning independently funded research to inform its work with families and advocacy activity.
 Vicki is dedicated to working to improve the lives of children in an increasingly digital world.